-Criteria JORC Code Explanation Lucapa Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, Endiama (Empresa Nacional de Diamantes

-Criteria JORC Code Explanation Lucapa Commentary wilderness or national park and environmental settings. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. diamond mining rights awarded by the Council of Ministers.
-Under the terms of the Lulo Joint Venture Association Agreements, separate titles are granted for alluvial and kimberlite exploration or mining.
-The exploration for both alluvials and kimberlites on the Lulo Concession is a requirement under the Act.
-The Angolan Government Gazette, dated 24 December 2007, authorized the formation of a Joint Venture for the purpose of prospecting, evaluation and mining of secondary (alluvial) diamond deposits.
-These rights were granted for a period of five years.
-If the Joint Venture wished to extend the agreement beyond five years, then 50% of the Concession needed to be relinquished.
-The equity distribution in that alluvial joint venture was: Endiama 32%, Lucapa Diamond Company Ltd 40%, Rosas 6 Petalas S.A.
-28%.
-Following successful alluvial exploration, a 10-year alluvial mining licence was signed in July 2015 creating "Sociedade Mineira Do Lulo, LDA.", an Angolan incorporated company Ltd has a 40% shareholding.
-This Angolan entity was officially incorporated in May 2016.
-In May 2014, the official authorization in respect of the kimberlite exploration was gazetted and interests held in this are Endiama 51%, Lucapa Diamond Company Ltd 39%, Rosas & Petalas S.A.
-10% (This interest will be reduced to 30% after recoupment investment).
-A new 5-year kimberlite licence was awarded by the Angolan Ministry of Mines on 15 November 2016; a new Mineral Investment Contract was subsequently gazetted and expires on 30 April 2023.
-Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties.
+Criteria JORC Code Explanation Lucapa Commentary Criteria Mineral tenement and land tenure status JORC Code Explanation • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. respect of the kimberlite exploration was gazetted and interests held in this are Endiama 51%, Lucapa Diamond Company Ltd 39%, Rosas & Petalas S.A.
+10% (This interest will be reduced to 30% after recoupment of the exploration and mining development investment). • A new 5-year kimberlite licence was awarded by the Angolan Ministry of Mines and a new Evaloration done by • Acknowledgment and appraisal of Mineral Investment Contract was subsequently gazetted which expires in May 2024.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Limited exploration has been undertaken by state-controlled entities and joint ventures Diamang and Condiama.
 Parts of the area have been exploited by artisanal miners - no records of this work are available.
-Geology • Deposit type, geological setting and style of mineralisation.
+Geology Deposit type, geological setting and style of mineralisation.
 Significant diamond bearing alluvial systems, of Mesozoic to Recent ages overlie a major, but relatively poorly explored, kimberlite field.
 The kimberlite pipes intrude flat-lying Karoo sediments within the Lucapa Graben.
 The kimberlite field is believed to be the source of the alluvial diamonds.